Royal Museum for Central Africa: Controversy

 There has been controversy surrounding the Royal Museum for Central Africa.
 It had previously been called a museum that "has remained frozen in time".
 No mention was made of the pillage of resources and atrocities in the Congo Free State, nor during Belgium's larger colonial era.
 The Guardian reported in July 2002 that, after initial outrage by Belgian historians over the popular history book King Leopold's Ghost by Adam Hochschild that gives his view of the Congo Free State in what some critics called a "tendentious diatribe", the state-funded museum would finance an investigation into Hochschild's allegations.

 The resulting, more modern exhibition The Memory of Congo (February–October 2005) tried to tell the story of the Congo Free State before it became a Belgian colony and a less one-sided view of the Belgian colonial era.
-The exhibition was praised by the international press, with French newspaper Le Monde claiming that "the museum has done better than revisit a particularly stormy page in history...[it] has pushed the public to join it in looking into the reality of colonialism."
+The exhibition was praised by the international press, with French newspaper Le Monde writing that "the museum has done better than revisit a particularly stormy page in history...
+[It] has pushed the public to join it in looking into the reality of colonialism."
 Hochschild himself had a mixed critique of the renovated museum.